Richard Williams (alias Cromwell): Early life

 Richard Williams was born about 1510 in the parish of Llanishen, Glamorganshire.
 He was the eldest son of Morgan (ap William) Williams (Llanishen, Glamorgan, 1469 - Putney, Derbyshire, bef.
 12 July 1529), an aspiring Welsh lawyer (son of William ap Yevan and a paternal descendant of Cadwgan ap Bleddyn, prince of Powys), who was possibly the same Morgan Williams later recorded as a brewer at Putney, Greenwich and elsewhere.
-He married Katherine Cromwell (died bef.
+Morgan Williams married Katherine Cromwell (died bef.
 12 July 1529), the sister of Thomas Cromwell, long before the latter came to power under Henry VIII, but Williams and his son would eventually benefit substantially from this relationship, receiving large amounts of land confiscated from the church.

 Protégé of Thomas Cromwell

 Richard was to enter the court of King Henry VIII thanks to his relationship to the powerful minister Thomas Cromwell, who rose from humble origins to become before his death Earl of Essex, Vicar-General, and Knight of the Garter.
 At the time when Thomas Cromwell made his will in July 1529, his nephew's parents had died and the young man was in the service of the Marquess of Dorset (father of Henry Grey, and grandfather of Lady Jane Grey).
 By the autumn of 1529, he had adopted the name Cromwell, and following Dorset's death in 1530, he was employed by Stephen Gardiner until early 1533, when he joined his uncle's household at Austin Friars and while in his service was introduced at court.
 For the next ten years, as Richard Cromwell alias Williams, he was employed in both public and private matters and served as a channel of communication with the minister.
 Closely involved with his uncle's work, he was in a position to benefit from the redistribution of property at his uncle's hands.
 He was entrusted with considerable appointments at a young age, and apparently took an active part in suppressing the Pilgrimage of Grace insurrection.